-The modern-day menace of parking space crunch has led to the rising popularity of automated car parking systems (APS).
-It works on the concept of multi-storey parking, where cars are stacked on multiple levels to maximize the number of parking spaces while minimizing land usage.
+The modern-day menace of parking space crunch has led to the rising popularity of automated car parking system.
+It works on the concept of a multi-storey parking, where cars are stacked on multiple levels to maximize the number of parking spaces while minimizing land usage.

 In the 1920s, a Ferris wheel-like APS called the ‘Paternoster system’ was built to park eight cars in the space of two cars.
 The structure soon became popular because it was land-efficient and easy to operate.
 The Nash Motor Company built the first glass-walled version of this system for the Chicago Century of Progress Exhibition in 1933.
 It was the precursor to the more recent Smart Car Towers in Europe.

 While Washington D.C. saw its first-ever driver-less parking garage in 1951, it faced frequent mechanical problems and long waiting times for patrons to retrieve their cars.
 The demand for APS thus declined in the USA due to these problems and took a while to take off.